-25. The following change to the Bill is recommended:
+25. We recommend the following changes to the Bill:

 i.
 Insert a provision requiring that courts must have regard to legal certainty and the principle that significant changes to the law should be made by Parliament before departing from retained EU case law.